 - Notice beauty and wonder all around me

 The world is what we make of it, and children know that.
-To fully embrace the potential the web holds; we need to be more “child-like” in our approach.
-The web depends on people’s ability to move through it with respect and grace; to demonstrate community and social responsibility, and to fully experience it with love.
+To fully embrace the potential our digital landscape holds; we need to become more “child-like” in our approach.
+The internet depends on people’s ability to move through it with respect and grace; to demonstrate community and social responsibility, and to fully experience it with love.